 \begin{definition}[Sample Median] Let $\bms\in\reals^D$ be a vector and $\bms^\text{sort}\in\reals^D$ be its sorted version (entries sorted in ascending order).
 Then, the \emph{sample median} is defined as

-\end{definition} The sample median is robust to outliers \cite{rousseeuw1993alternatives,stahl200a}, which makes it amenable to System Models 1 and 2 as the nonzero entries of sparse vectors can be considered outliers.
-We emphasize that the sample median can be computed at low complexity in $\setO(D)$ average time using quickselect~\cite{tibshirani09a} and in $\setO(D\log(D))$ worst-case time by performing merge sort.
+\end{definition} The sample median is {robust to outliers \cite{rousseeuw1993alternatives,huber2004robust},} which makes it amenable to \fref{sys:systemmodel1}, as the nonzero entries of the sparse vector $\bms$ can be considered to be outliers for the purpose of estimating the noise level.
+We emphasize that the sample median can be computed at low complexity in $\setO(D)$ average time using quickselect~\cite{tibshirani09a} or in $\setO(D)$ deterministic time using the MedianOfNinthers algorithm~\cite{alexandrescu17a}.

 \begin{estimator}[Average Noise Power] Consider~\fref{sys:systemmodel1}.
 We propose the following blind estimator

 to estimate the average noise power defined as

 \end{estimator}